GavinHuttley/tib/source/python/files.rst

 Dealing with files
 ==================

 The location of a file (its file path) is specified as a string.
 We use the ``open()`` function to open files.
 Whether a file is opened for reading or writing is defined by the *mode* argument.
-For example ``mode=w`` means write.
+For example ``mode="w"`` means write.
 Any pre-existing contents in the file would be lost.
 Opening a file to read does not return the files contents.

 .. sidebar:: Behaviour